shiftkey-labs/ReactNativeCourse/slides/session1.md

 # Running JS Code (Windows)

 * Download nodeJS from https://nodejs.org/en/Download
-* Make a file with the extension (.js) and execute in Console:
+* Make a file with the extension (.js) and execute in Command Prompt:
 * node file.js

 ---